henthornlab/telegraf/plugins/inputs/opcua/README.md

 To use this plugin you will need the following:

-a.
-Knowledge of your OPC UA server's address and endpoint.
+1. Knowledge of your OPC UA server's address and endpoint.
 E.g. opc.tcp://server.com/endpoint
-b.
-Knowledge of the Node IDs of the tags you wish to monitor.
+2. Knowledge of the Node IDs of the tags you wish to monitor.

-To simplify this it is recommended to download a high quality OPC UA client (Prosys, UA Expert, etc.) which will allow you to browse your server.
-Record the Node IDs of the desired tags.
+It is recommended to download a high quality OPC UA client (Prosys, UA Expert, etc.) which will allow you to browse your server.
+Record the Node IDs of the desired tags and enter them in the config portion of telegraf.

 ## Configuration